Germany: Cuisine

-German cuisine varies from region to region and often neighbouring regions share some culinary similarities (e.g. the southern regions of Bavaria and Swabia share some traditions with Switzerland and Austria).
-International varieties such as pizza, sushi, Chinese food, Greek food, Indian cuisine and doner kebab are also popular.
+German cuisine varies across the country and neighbouring regions often share culinary similarities, such as those found in Bavaria, Franconia and Swabia, Switzerland, and Austria.
+International varieties such as pizza, sushi, Chinese food, Greek food, Indian cuisine, and doner kebab are popular as well.

-Bread is a significant part of German cuisine and German bakeries produce about 600 main types of bread and 1,200 types of pastries and rolls (Brötchen).
+Bread is a significant part of German cuisine, with German bakeries producing about 600 main types of bread and 1,200 types of pastries and rolls (Brötchen).
 German cheeses account for about 22% of all cheese produced in Europe.
-In 2012 over 99% of all meat produced in Germany was either pork, chicken or beef.
-Germans produce their ubiquitous sausages in almost 1,500 varieties, including Bratwursts and Weisswursts.
+In 2012 over 99% of all meat produced in Germany was either pork, chicken, or beef.
+Germans produce their ubiquitous sausages in almost 1,500 varieties, including Bratwurst and Weißwurst.

 The national alcoholic drink is beer.
-German beer consumption per person stands at 110 litres in 2013 and remains among the highest in the world.
+German beer consumption per capita stood at 110 litres in 2013 and remains among the highest in the world.
 German beer purity regulations date back to the 16th century.
-Wine has become popular in many parts of the country, especially close to German wine regions.
+Wine has become popular in many parts of the country, especially near the German wine regions.
 In 2019, Germany was the ninth-largest wine producer in the world.

 The 2018 Michelin Guide awarded eleven restaurants in Germany three stars, giving the country a cumulative total of 300 stars.

 Sports

 Football is the most popular sport in Germany.
 With more than 7 million official members, the German Football Association (Deutscher Fußball-Bund) is the largest single-sport organisation worldwide, and the German top league, the Bundesliga, attracts the second-highest average attendance of all professional sports leagues in the world.
 The German men's national football team won the FIFA World Cup in 1954, 1974, 1990, and 2014, the UEFA European Championship in 1972, 1980 and 1996, and the FIFA Confederations Cup in 2017.

 Germany is one of the leading motor sports countries in the world.
 Constructors like BMW and Mercedes are prominent manufacturers in motor sport.
 Porsche has won the 24 Hours of Le Mans race 19 times, and Audi 13 times (as of April 2024).
 The driver Michael Schumacher has set many motor sport records during his career, having won seven Formula One World Drivers' Championships.
 Sebastian Vettel is also among the most successful Formula One drivers of all time.

-Historically, German athletes have been successful contenders in the Olympic Games, ranking third in an all-time Olympic Games medal count (when combining East and West German medals).
-In 1936 Berlin hosted the Summer Games and the Winter Games in Garmisch-Partenkirchen.
+German athletes historically have been successful contenders in the Olympic Games, ranking third in an all-time Olympic Games medal count when combining East and West German medals prior to German reunification.
+In 1936, Berlin hosted the Summer Games and the Winter Games in Garmisch-Partenkirchen.
 Munich hosted the Summer Games of 1972.